laws-africa/laws-africa.github.io/content/pages/story.md

 * The open source Indigo platform is available on GitHub at [github.com/laws-africa/indigo](https://github.com/laws-africa/indigo)
-* Information on the Laws.Africa Legislation Commons is available at [laws.africa/commons](https://laws.africa/commons)
+* Information on the Laws.Africa Legal Knowledge Platform is available at [laws.africa/platform/](/platform/)
 * By-laws for 6 South African municiplaties (and growing!) are freely available at [openbylaws.org.za](https://openbylaws.org.za)
 * Full national Namibian Legislation is available at [Namiblii.org](https://namiblii.org)